 The EPDP Team should also consider which data fields (if any) need to be added to accomplish this distinction.
 This could require further liaising with the IETF if data fields in RDAP need to be added or changed.

-The EPDP Team recommends that, as a best practice, registries, registrars and ICANN each develop (educational) resources available that help registrants understand the distinction between a domain name that is registered by a natural person vs. legal person / entity.
-These resources and communications should also encourage legal persons to provide non-personal information for their email address and other contact information.
+The EPDP Team recommends that registries, registrars and ICANN each develop (educational) resources available that help registrants understand the distinction between a domain name that is registered by a natural person vs. legal person / entity.
+These resources and communications should highlight that the name and contact information of legal persons will be disclosed in the public WHOIS and therefore encourage legal persons to provide non-personal information for their email address and other contact information.